gethugothemes/academia-hugo/README.md

 ## About
-This is an adaptation of the Jekyll theme [starter-academic](https://github.com/wowchemy/starter-academic) by [wowchemy](https://github.com/wowchemy).
+This is an adaptation of the hugo theme [starter-academic](https://github.com/wowchemy/starter-academic) by [wowchemy](https://github.com/wowchemy).
 It supports most of the features of the original theme, and many new features.
 We improved the core design and added more latest features .

 **Key features:**